-Students are provided lockers, desks, and other equipment in which to store materials.
+Students are provided lockers in which to store materials, students should not share lockers or provide their locker combination to other students.
 It should be clearly understood that this equipment is the property of the school and may be searched at any time if there is reasonable suspicion that a student has violated the law or school rules.
 Locks are to prevent theft, not to prevent searches.
 If student lockers require student-provided locks, each student must provide the lock's combination or key to the principal.
-Backpacks, large purses and coats are to be stored in your locker during the instructional day.
+Backpacks, purses, cross-body bags, and coats are to be stored in your locker during the instructional day.